 Have you noticed happiness is in vogue?
 An industry developed about happiness.
 People pay to join groups to laugh--yes, to laugh.
 Then again, many people strive to get money because they believe it is the key to happiness.
 They run ahead of God to borrow or gamble to try to get what they want.
 But they don't realize these actions show dependence on banks or luck, instead of on God to supply their needs.
 Some get thousands or millions of dollars but find that is not enough.
 Money and happiness God's way is an oxymoron invented by wealthy TV evangelist.

 Research led by University of Missouri's Kennon Sheldon found that people who say money is most important to them are the unhappiest.
 Princeton University's Daniel Kahneman et al's research titled, Would You Be Happier If You Were Richer?
 A Focusing Illusion, should cause you to stop, look, and mull over your priorities.
 How are you doing?
 Are you on a treadmill to earn as much as possible and wrecking your relationships?
 Your health?
 I repeat, reflect on these findings in this research report.
 Better still, review the report in its entirety:

 Seeking money and happiness God's way makes no sense.
 Seek Jesus; He will take care of our needs.
 That's His promise to His followers.
-How can you be happy with the means of exchange?
-Besides, how do you find lasting peace and happiness in possessions?
-Do you remember your first toy, first bike, or first car?
-You got extreme joy for a time, but later the novelty waned, your reaction changed, and you wanted something else, didn't you?
-God created you to be in a personal relationship with Him, not with belongings.
+How can we be happy with the means of exchange?
+Besides, how do we find lasting peace and happiness in possessions?
+Do we remember our first toy, first bike, or first car?
+We got extreme joy for a time, but later the novelty waned, our reaction changed, and we wanted something else, didn't we?
+God created us to be in personal relationships with Him, not with belongings.

 In Matthew 5:3-12 (NIV), Jesus presents a sermon on happiness called the Beatitudes, which highlights the difference between God's views of happiness and man's views: